Banbury railway station: Services

+Incidents

 2008 train fire

-On 14 March 2008 a CrossCountry Voyager forming the 16:25 service to Derby had a fire in the air vents while standing at platform 2 at Banbury.
+On 14 March 2008, a CrossCountry Voyager forming the 16:25 service to Derby had a minor fire in the air vents while standing at platform 2.
 Passengers in both trains at the station and the station itself were evacuated.
-Fire crews arrived and the fire was extinguished.
-There were no reported deaths or injuries from the blaze, which was only a minor fire.
+Fire crews arrived and the fire was extinguished; there were no reported deaths or injuries from the blaze.

 2015 Harbury Tunnel landslip

 Between 31 January and 13 March 2015, all services north of Banbury were suspended and replaced by buses due to a major landslide at Harbury Tunnel, north of Fenny Compton.
 Over 100,000 tons of earth and rock subsided on the western side of the line during ongoing work to stabilise the cutting, which had been a known problem area for some years (and had suffered a similar but smaller collapse in February 2014).
-Remedial work was carried out to remove more than 350,000 tons of material, re-profile the cutting walls and improve drainage.
-In the meantime, all Chiltern services from London and all CrossCountry services from Reading and the South Coast terminated at Banbury and a rail replacement bus service was run to Leamington Spa for onward connections to Birmingham New Street, Manchester, the East Midlands and the North East.
+Remedial work was carried out to remove more than 350,000 tons of material, reprofile the cutting walls and improve drainage.
+In the meantime, all Chiltern services from London and all CrossCountry services from Reading and the South Coast terminated at Banbury; a rail replacement bus service ran to Leamington Spa for onward connections to Birmingham New Street, Manchester Piccadilly, the East Midlands and the North East.
 Network Rail reopened the line on 13 March 2015, three weeks earlier than originally estimated.

 2016 signal box demolitions

-Both Banbury South and Banbury North signal boxes were demolished in mid-2016, the South box on 10 August and the North box on 8 October.
+Both Banbury South and North signal boxes were demolished in mid-2016: the South box on 10 August and the North box on 8 October.
 Tours of the North box were run between 10 August and 2 October with commemorative tickets issued.
 The lever frames from the North box were moved to Ironbridge to be preserved.
 The nameboards from both boxes were presented by Network Rail to the Great Western Trust at Didcot Railway Centre where one of them is on display in The Signalling Centre.